...And Easy Ways to Fix Them

-Keeping the curtains/blinds closed as you get up and get dressed.
+Common mistake: Keeping the curtains/blinds closed as you get up and get dressed.
 The morning light is a signal to your brain and body that the day has begun.
 It also triggers your body to switch off the production of melatonin, the hormone that helps your body keep track of time and also regulates the need to sleep.
 Darkness after awakening prolongs your sleepiness.

-If possible, open your shades or curtains to bring in the morning light.
+The fix: If possible, open your shades or curtains to bring in the morning light.
 If that’s not possible or it’s dark outside when you get up, turn on the lights.
 If your partner needs to sleep longer, try getting dressed in another room.

 6. You don’t listen to your partner’s complaints that you snore.